 That is there is not a clear distinction between the two as they both look and taste alike apart from the very slight change in the size depending of the type of mustard plant they come from.

 The uses of mustard seeds in cooking is popular across the world and in different cuisines.

-The beauty of mustard seeds is how the flavour changes according to how you use them in a dish.
+The beauty of mustard seeds is the way the flavour changes according to how you use them in a dish.

 Whole mustard seeds are pretty mild and used mostly to compliment the flavour or taste of other spices and herbs such as cumin seeds, carom seeds, fenugreek seeds, curry leaves. fresh coriander leaves.